 In 2020, one-third of the Boston Scientific employees who volunteered for the program participated in multiple mentorships.
 Today, the program has grown to approximately 60 registered employee volunteers across sales, marketing, and global sourcing.

-To learn more about career opportunities for veterans, visit here.
+Learn more about career opportunities for veterans.